hartrusion/PhxNetMod/README.md

 This does not give accurate solutions but allows to simulate complex networks like they are used in thermal power plants in real time.

+## Usage
+To set up your physical model, create nodes and elements which describe it using the elements provided in the packages.
+There are some converters available, for example from heat fluid to phased fluid.

+Some examples on how to build (not how to solve!) a model can be seen in the test packages, the ones in **com.hartrusion.modeling.solvers** are more complex, like in the **TransferSubnetTest.java**.

+After configuring the model, you can use **DomainAnalogySolver** class to compile the network by just calling **addNetwork** with any node.
+Calling **prepareCalculation** will reset the network to a non-calculated state for the next time step and **doCalculation** will update the network.

+Values must be obtained from elements and nodes, keep in mind that most values are actually hold by the nodes itself.